 Malleable Applicator for Efficient Placement

-The Hemorrhage Occluder Pin comes preloaded in an easy-to-use applicator.
-The long, 12 inch shaft of the applicator is malleable and provides the surgeon with optimum visibility for precise pin placement at the bleeding site.
+The Hemorrhage Occluder Pin is pre-loaded in an 12-inch applicator.
+The handle of the applicator is malleable to provide the surgeon with optimum visibility for precise pin placement at the bleeding site.

 - Two Pins are supplied per box.